alexajb2/Alex-AI-minesweeper-UI/README.md

 - Uses set pair subtraction and division to find guaranteed solutions
    - This video helps explain how to implement this algorithm: [How do you solve Minesweeper?](https://www.youtube.com/watch?v=8j7bkNXNx4M&t=556s)
 - Uses forward checking and backtracking to find probability of tiles being safe or bombs
 - When no moves are guaranteed, uses a baysian tree algorithm to balance probability of a move being safe and the amount of information it will provide.
-This is a utilization ratio heuristic
+This is incorporated alongside the amount of new information an action will provide to make a utilization ratio heuristic
 - When the frontiers grow large, limit the time spent on calculating all probabilities and make predictions on estimated probabilities

 ## Features